-Here we can readily observe the typical pattern.
+In the above chart we can readily observe the typical pattern.
 We can see a gap on the way into the pattern, followed by another one on the way out (highlighted in yellow).
 Between these two gaps we find the price action consolidating within a range before the breakout occurs.
-This pattern can be found either at the top or bottom of a move.
+This pattern can be found either at the top or bottom of a larger move.

 The psychology behind this pattern tells us that the underlying security